Artificial Intelligence

 The council had intended to tackle racial bias in facial recognition AIiStock

 The company did not say why it had been forced to abandon the council, but a petition signed by almost 2,500 Google employees — published on Medium on April 1 — raised issues with council member Kay Coles James.
-The Medium post, written under the byline Googlers Against Transphobia, claimed how James is "vocally anti-trans, anti-LGBTQ, and anti-immigrant."
-The post points to tweets written by James on those subjects here, here and here.
+The Medium post, written under the byline Googlers Against Transphobia, claimed that James is "vocally anti-trans, anti-LGBTQ, and anti-immigrant."
+The post points to tweets written by James on those subjects here, here, and here.

 The post added: "In selecting James [for the council], Google is making clear that its version of 'ethics' values proximity to power over the wellbeing of trans people, other LGBTQ people, and immigrants.
 Such a position directly contravenes Google's stated values."

-Alessandro Acquisti then declined Google's invitation to join the council, saying on Twitter: "While I'm devoted to research grappling with key ethical issues of fairness, rights and inclusion in AI, I don't believe this is the right forum for me to engage in this important work."(Check out The GearBrain, our smart home compatibility checker to see the other compatible products that work with Google Home and Home Mini)
+Alessandro Acquisti then declined Google's invitation to join the council, saying on Twitter: "While I'm devoted to research grappling with key ethical issues of fairness, rights, and inclusion in AI, I don't believe this is the right forum for me to engage in this important work."(Check out The GearBrain, our smart home compatibility checker, to see the other compatible products that work with Google Home and Home Mini)

 GearBrain TV: How to Secure your Smart Deviceswww.youtube.com